by Arthur Miller

 PUTNAM: Don’t you understand it, sir?
 There is a murdering witch among us, bound to keep himself in the dark.
 (I.103-110)

 Mr. and Mrs. Putnam are convinced there is a supernatural explanation for all their dead babies.
 Though there could be a hundred other explanations for their only surviving daughter Ruth Putnam’s behavior (including her relationship with Abigail), they find it more comforting to explain it as proof of witchcraft.
-If evil took their babies, then there is nothing they can do but seek God’s help -- a more comforting thought than that it might be their own fault or nobody’s.
+If evil took their babies, then there is nothing they can do but seek God’s help—which is more comforting than thinking it might be their own fault or nobody’s.
 At least this gives them somebody or something to fight against.

 The Puritans in Salem saw the world divided into clear realms of power: good vs. evil.
-In this case, the narrator suggests that the forest was seen as the realm where evil prevailed; the town is the realm where good, or God, prevailed.
+In this case, the narrator suggests that the forest was seen as the realm where evil prevailed, while the town was the realm where good, or God, prevailed.